awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3.md

-# The Elastic Beanstalk Command Line Interface \(EB CLI\)<a name="eb-cli3"></a>
+# Using the Elastic Beanstalk Command Line Interface \(EB CLI\)<a name="eb-cli3"></a>

-The EB CLI is a command line interface for Elastic Beanstalk that provides interactive commands that simplify creating, updating and monitoring environments from a local repository\.
-Use the EB CLI as part of your everyday development and testing cycle as an alternative to the AWS Management Console\.
+The EB CLI is a command line interface for AWS Elastic Beanstalk that provides interactive commands that simplify creating, updating and monitoring environments from a local repository\.
+Use the EB CLI as part of your everyday development and testing cycle as an alternative to the Elastic Beanstalk console\.

 **Note**
 The current version of the EB CLI has a different base set of commands than versions prior to version 3\.0\.
 If you are using an older version, see [Migrating to EB CLI 3 and CodeCommit](eb-cli.md#eb-cli2-migrating) for migration information\.